stoplightio/ExampleChooserPrismProxy/README.md

 ability to dynamically select
 examples](https://docs.stoplight.io/docs/prism/83dbbd75532cf-http-mocking#dynamic-response-generation).
 Some users have requested:
-- more complex example selection logic within Prism, or
+- More complex example selection logic within Prism, or
-- the ability to select examples based only on query string, or request body content
+- The ability to select examples based only on query string or request body content

 So far, these enhancements lie outside the bounds of Prism's goals.

-An alternative approach is to add a proxy server which includes this complex behavior, and use it to add the necessary `Prefer:` HTTP header to the request to Prism.
+An alternative approach is to add a proxy server that includes this complex behavior and use it to add the necessary `Prefer:` HTTP header to the request to Prism.
 This approach has several advantages:
-- we don't need a YAML/JSON DSL embedded in OpenAPI documents _suitable to all users_,
+- We don't need a YAML/JSON DSL embedded in OpenAPI documents _suitable to all users_,
-- no need to further complicate [the existing Prism decision engine](https://docs.stoplight.io/docs/prism/83dbbd75532cf-http-mocking#prism-decision-engine) to accomodate partial or contradictory matches, and
+- No need to further complicate [the existing Prism decision engine](https://docs.stoplight.io/docs/prism/83dbbd75532cf-http-mocking#prism-decision-engine) to accommodate partial or contradictory matches, and
-- greater flexibility for a variety of client, server, and network constraints.
+- Greater flexibility for a variety of client, server, and network constraints.

 ## Solution